Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Model setup

 \subsection{Numerical analysis}

 We show our $\Delta \chi^2$ analysis, applying the neutrino oscillation data at 5$\sigma$ intervals in NuFit6.0~\cite{Esteban:2024eli} where Dirac CP phase is considered as an output parameter.
 Therefore, we have five fitting observables: $ \Delta m_{\rm sol}^2,\Delta m_{\rm atm}^2,s_{12}, s_{13},s_{23}$.
 The masses of charged-leptons are referred to ref.~PDG\cite{ParticleDataGroup:2022pth}.
-Our input parameter is randomly selected within the following ranges:
+Our input parameters are randomly selected within the following ranges:

 where modulus $\tau$ is within the range of the fundamental region.
-Since we do not have a solution within the range of $5\sigma$ in the case of IH, we shall now concentrate on discussing NH.
-Moreover, we have solutions with the range of $4-5\sigma$ and minimum $\Delta \chi^2$ is about 16.
-Thus, all the plots are within this range.
-In comparison, we also show some figures at $\tau=\omega$ where the upper bound on $\Delta\chi^2$ is restricted to a maximum of 1,000.
-Moreover, we have found that the minimum of $\Delta\chi^2$ is 786.129 at $\tau=\omega$; that is,
+Since we do not have a solution within the range of $5\sigma$ in the case of IH, we shall now concentrate on discussing NH. { Interestingly, we have solutions only at nearby $\tau=\omega$ with the range of $4\sigma - 5\sigma$ and minimum $\Delta \chi^2$ is about 16.
+Thus, all the plots are within this range. { We summarize allowed ranges of our parameters with minimum $\Delta\chi^2$ in Tab.~\ref{allowedrange}, where the value of atmospheric mass square difference runs over whole the experimental regions $\frac{\Delta m^2_{\rm atm}}{{[\rm eV^2}]} \times10^{3}=[2.463,2.606]$ at 3$\sigma$ range~\cite{Esteban:2024eli}.
+One clearly finds that $s^2_{12}$ at $\tau\simeq \omega$ is deviated from experimental results at 3$\sigma$ interval. }